Home H - panel (Right Side) - The Picture

 The form of the rune x-Rune reminds us of the footprints of waterfowl in mud or snow, birds whose shape she adopts to fly from battlefield to battlefield.
 And very significantly – according to the SOED – elk used to be the word for the ‘Wild Swan’ [lat.
 Cygnus ferus (16th century)] and the ‘Wild Goose’ [lat.Anas anser (19th century)], both the kind of birds Woden/Oðinn’s daughters prefer to adopt.
 Moreover elk refers to the kind of yew (a.e. eoh, 13th rune of the fuþorc ), from which arrow shafts and bows were made, the Valkyrie’s media to have her warrior sent to Valhalla’s battlegrounds.

 These ideas correspond with our picture.
 He has met his fate in the guise of a frightening monster, (agl(ac) drigiþ swa hir i erta e gisgraf, "she works fate, as Erta imposed on her").
 As the outcome the warrior rests in his grave as shown in the middle section.
-There (left of the mound) we have a horse marked with two trefoils, ON. valknutrthe Woden/Oðinn’s symbol.
+There (left of the mound) we have a horse marked with two trefoils, ON. valknutr the Woden/Oðinn’s symbol.
 Tree runes, as shown below, comment on its nature.
 Above the mound we see a chalice and right of the mound a woman with a staff in her hand.
-It is his Valkyrie, who has left her seat and come to him in the shape of a bird.
-Now she is his beautiful sigwif,, the hero's benevolent, even loving companion, who revives him with a drink from that chalice and takes him to Valhalla.
+She is his Valkyrie, who has left her seat and come to him in the shape of a bird.
+Now she is his beautiful sigwif, the hero's benevolent, even loving companion, who revives him with a drink from that chalice and takes him to Valhalla.
 The horse may be Sleipnir, Woden/Oðinn's famous stallion.

-This fate of a warrior, the death brought about him by his fylgja and her visit in his grave where she revives him with her love and the potent of eternal life, alu is rendered in the Poetic Edda with "The Second Lay of Helgi Hundingsbane" (See below)
+This fate of a warrior, the death brought about him by his fylgja and her visit in his grave where she revives him with her love and the potent of eternal life, alu, is rendered in the Poetic Edda with "The Second Lay of Helgi Hundingsbane" (See below)

 wudu could refer to the site, the "grove", which would make little sense as it is depicted, but can also be understood as the frequently used poetic name for "spear" (Pollington, Warrior , p.
 101).
 The runic symbol x-Rune of the war-helping sigwif, the Valkyrie, is often found carved into spears.